 Of course, photography itself has never been more in style when it comes to real estate, and for good reason.
 Nothing tells a property’s story better than photographs, and consumers have come to expect high-quality ones at that.
-In fact, real estate photography is becoming more sophisticated all the time; aerial drone and walk-through videos have enjoyed huge increases in demand, as has professional photography.
+In fact, real estate photography is becoming more sophisticated all the time; real estate drone and real estate listing videos have enjoyed huge increases in demand, as has professional real estate photography.
 But demand for 3D photography, in contrast, has pretty much gone nowhere.

 Real Estate Video Preferred Over 3D

-As a clearinghouse for professional photographers in the real estate industry, HomeJab talks to hundreds of photographers and thousands of real estate agents each year.
-Just through this ongoing exposure, we can confirm first-hand that the demand for 3D technology for real estate photography is practically non-existent – only about two percent of our contacts even raise 3D as a possibility.
+As a clearinghouse for professional photographers in the real estate industry, HomeJab talks to hundreds of real estate photographers and thousands of real estate agents each year.
+Just through this ongoing exposure, we can confirm first-hand that the demand for 3D real estate tours is practically non-existent – only about two percent of our contacts even raise 3D as a possibility.

 One primary reason is cost; 3D photography is expensive and like any other service provider, realtors are always thinking of their bottom line.
 A shoot using this technology is much higher-priced than a conventional shoot because the equipment is more expensive, and hosting fees increase costs even further.
 In addition, most home buyers do not own expensive VR headsets, which would allow them to easily view listings in 3D.